Trump vows 25 million jobs, most of any president

 "Rusted out factories are scattered like tombstones across the landscape of our nation," Trump said.
 "The wealth of our middle class has been ripped from our homes and redistributed all cross the world."

 It's true that the U.S. has lost 5 million manufacturing jobs since 2000.
-Almost all the jobs added under President Obama came in the service sector, which entails everything from technology and business to jobs in retail, hotels and home health aides.
+Almost all the 11 million jobs added under President Obama came in the service sector, which entails everything from technology and business to retail, hotels and home health aides.

+While jobs came back under Obama, the pay did not rebound.
+Middle class incomes are still below where they were in the late 1990s.
+It's why Trump spent much of his inaugural address promising, "We will make America wealthy again."

-So how will he deliver 25 million jobs?
+So how will Trump deliver 25 million jobs?
 A lot of economists say that would be nothing short of miraculous.

 Related: Investors are the most bullish in 2 years